La 2 (Spanish TV channel): 1980s

 In 1983, the second channel was renamed "TVE-2" with a new corporate image.
 The schedule was not consolidated until the end of the decade.

 In the mandates of José María Calviño and Pilar Miró, TVE-2 continued to be a cultural channel that accommodated spaces not appropriate for the first channel.
 In the midst of the Movida Madrileña phenomenon, it premiered La Edad de Oro (The Golden Age) (1983), directed and presented by Paloma Chamorro, that with time it turned into a cult classic.
 The 1980s also marked the premiere of emblematic programs such as the cultural magazine Metropoli (1985), the game show El tiempo es oro (Time is money) (1987) presented by Constantino Romero and Con las manos en la masa (Hands on the bat) (1984), directed and presented by Elena Santonja, considered the first cooking show in Spanish television history.

-On the other hand, TVE-2 retained the broadcast of special events live, some of which exceeded in audience the first channel: the European football competitions (UEFA Champions League, UEFA Cup and Cup Winners' Cup), the Spanish First Division in communities without autonomic television, the qualifying matches of the Spain national football team, and the Eurovision Song Contest from 1984 to 1992.
+On the other hand, TVE-2 retained the broadcast of special events live, some of which exceeded in the audience the first channel: the European football competitions (UEFA Champions League, UEFA Cup and Cup Winners' Cup), the Spanish First Division in communities without autonomic television, the qualifying matches of the Spain national football team, and the Eurovision Song Contest from 1984 to 1992.

-In 1984, it premiered Estadio 2, specializing in sports broadcasts, information and a live results service during the weekends.
+In 1984, it premiered Estadio 2, specializing in sports broadcasts, information, and a live results service during the weekends.